drazenbuljovcic/otel-next/README.md

 Attributes that are attached to certain spans can provide information about the specific process that was running at the time - like attaching ids that were generated or pieces of output which was produced.

+**NOTE** The request will also fail in order to be able to present the possibility of attaching error information directly to the span - including log information on what happened for further debugging

 > [Preview env](https://ui.honeycomb.io/zeen-obs/environments/test/result/3mELDaaStQR?tab=raw)
 >
 > 🔴 Unfortunately honeycomb does not support publicly shareable dashboard displaying traces</font>